discoverygarden/islandora_authority/README.md

 ### Solr Controller

+Machine name: `solr`

+This controller is attempted if no other is specified.

 The Solr controller defines two parameters on the parent element:
 * `islandora_authority_t_pattern`:  A pattern as used by Drupal's `format_string()`/`t()` function.
 * `islandora_authority_fq`: A list of tilde-separated Lucene statements, e.g.: `PID:ir*`, to ensure all results come from the IR namespace.
 (Note: separating is done via a naive explode; tildes in values break it)